 The school regards acceptable behaviour as essential if children are to learn.
 A copy of the behaviour policy, which is reviewed annually by staff and parent volunteers, is available below.

 The school has an Accessibility Action Plan which is subject to review.
 This plan can be obtained from the school on request.
 The plan is modified in response to any issues that arise in the site, which was designed to be DDA compliant and passed an inspection as such in 2010.
 In 2012 a further inspection made suggestions for modification which are being carried out during the 2012/13 period.

 The school has a significant number of pupils who experience disadvantage in social or economic terms.
 The school’s results show that we are very successful in meeting their needs.
-In 2011/12 the total Pupil Premium recieved was £102,340 and for 2012/13 is £172,200.
+In 2012/13 the total Pupil Premium received was £172,200 and for 2013/14 is £279,000.
 This additional funding we receive is allocated as follows:

-- To ensure that classes are always taught by qualified teachers and never by teaching assistants when teachers are out of class for planning, preparation or leadership activities;
+- To ensure that classes are always taught by qualified teachers;

 - To ensure that a wide variety of supportive interventions are available to help pupils who require additional support academically, socially or emotionally;